• Skip to primary navigation

 • Using your fingertips, rub the butter into the flour until all the flour has been coated with butter and the mixture resembles fine breadcrumbs (image 2 above).
 When rubbing in, lift the butter and flour above the bowl and allow it to fall back.
 This helps aerate the mixture.

 • Use a flat knife to cut the eggs and water through the flour mixture until it starts to come together (image 4 above).
 Start with 4 tablespoons of water and if you need more add the extra tablespoon.
-The amount of liquid you will need depends on the size of the egg yolks.
+The amount of liquid you need depends on the size of the egg yolks.

 • Now use your hands to gently press the pastry together into a flat disk (image 5 above).
 Do not knead.
 Use just enough pressure to make the dough come together.

-• Place the pastry into a plastic bag, or cover with clingfilm (image 6 above), and place in the refrigerator to rest for at least half an hour, while you prepare the filling.
+• Place the pastry into a plastic bag, or cover it with clingfilm (image 6 above), and place it in the refrigerator to rest for at least half an hour, while you prepare the filling.

 Make the pecan pie filling